-SARS may require further particulars or documents from an individual in order to finalise the registration.1 In the event of a failure to provide all particulars and documents requested, SARS may regard that person as not having applied for registration until all the required details have been submitted.
+SARS may require further particulars or documents from an individual in order to finalise the registration.
+A taxpayer who fails to provide all particulars and documents requested may be regarded as not having applied for registration until all the required details have been submitted.
 SARS is also permitted to register a person for tax if that person fails to apply for registration.
 A taxpayer who has not yet registered with SARS must complete an IT 77 registration form, obtainable from any SARS branch office or from the SARS website www.sars.gov.za.